Frequently Asked Questions

 17. Do I need to have CCRN certification before applying?

-CCRN certification is not required for admission, however it is strongly encouraged for the BS to DNAP students.
+CCRN certification is not required for admission, however it is strongly encouraged for the BS to DNAP applicants.

 18. Will I be able to work during the BS to DNAP program?